nowaalex/af-utils/packages/virtual/core/BENCHMARKS.md

 pnpm --filter @af-utils/virtual-core jit:inspect
 ```

 It adds V8 `%DebugPrint` output.
-This diagnostic is intentionally not parsed in
+The normal report reduces trace entries to the
+function and deoptimization reason while machine-readable JSON and `--verbose`
+retain raw lines. `%DebugPrint` itself remains human-only because its text format
-CI because the text format and native intrinsic set are not stable APIs and can
-change with Node/V8 releases.
+and native intrinsic set can change with Node/V8 releases.

 ## Events and batching